-In 2023, no data security breach or incident was reported.
+In 2024, no data security breach or incident affecting student or employee data was reported.

 IPO and its subsidiary school are strictly implementing their respective data privacy policies to ensure that they continue to secure the student and employee records and data.
-These policies are regularly updated to ensure that they are compliant with current laws and regulations, and that these are cascaded with the students and employees.
+These policies are regularly updated to ensure that they are compliant with current laws and regulations, and that these were cascaded with the students and employees.